LordButley/JapanEasy/TESTING.md

 Mobile:

+The Lighthouse audit was still scoring 75 after changing the format of the image and shrinking.
+In order to increase this score I added a lower resolution version of the same background image and added a media query so that for mobile devices a lower resolution picture would be loaded thats more suited to a smaller screen.
+The resulting score is shown below:

 ![Lighthouse image of audit result](assets/images/lighthouse-mobile.JPG)

 ## User Stories Testing
 1. As a user visiting the site for the first time, I want to navigate the site intuitively.
-    * A user can navigate to the landing page from any page in the website.
-Either via the navigation menu, or the logo in keeping with current UX norms
-    * Each of the page links on the navigation bar become underlined when hovered over giving the user feedback.
-    * The current page is highlighted in the navigation menu reminding users what page they are on.
+    * A user is greeted on the home page with a giant start button and obvious controls above.
-    * On the homepage, there are highlighted buttons which take you to each relevant section.
-These also give users feedback by becoming underlined when hovered over.
+    * The logo and the start button provide user feedback when hovered over.
+    * There is a short and concise description of what to do on the website and how to do it .
-2. As a user visiting the site for the first time, I want to know what kind of information is available and where to find it easily.
+2. As a user visiting the site for the first time, I want to play the game quickly and easily.
-    * A user can see the different pages available in the navigation bar.
-These sections are named accordingly.
-    * A user can scroll down the homepage and see a short synopsis of each section of the website and is provided with another link to those pages.
+    * A user can start a game as soon as they enter the sign as there game choices are set to a default.
+    * A user can see straight away the radio button which are intuitive and in keeping with ux norms.
+Within a few seconds they can be playing not only a game, but the game of their choosing.
-3. As a user, I want to be able to access the website on desktop, tablet and mobile devices, to ensure high convenience.
+3. As a user, I want to be able to access the website on desktop, tablet and mobile devices, to ensure convenience.
     * Users who are browsing on Chrome, Safari, Microsoft Edge or Firefox can use the website on desktop, tablet and mobile devices with full responsiveness.
-4. As a user, I want to be able to easily access the social media accounts of "It's Puppy Time"
+4. As a user, I want to be able to easily access the social media accounts of "JapanEasy"
-    * A user can access the social media accounts of "It's Puppy Time" from the footer on every page.
+    * A user can access the social media accounts of "JapanEasy" from the footer on every page.
     * The icons provide feedback to the user.
-5. As a user, I want to gain valuable insight and knowledge on what to do to prepare for a new puppy
+5. * As a user, I want to be provided with feedback such as correct and incorrect scores to allow me to monitor my      learning progress.
-    * A user can view information on how to prepare for a puppy by navigating to the "Preparation" page.
+    * A user is provided with their scores constantly throughout the game, updating after each answer.
+    * A user is provided with their overall score when they complete the quiz or they click on End Game
-6. As a user, I want to know what to expect on the day I pick up the puppy
+6. As a user, I want to be able to choose whether the questions are in English or Hiragana.
-    * A user can find information regarding the first day with the puppy on the "Puppy Arrival" page
+    * A user can choose whether to be asked questions in English or Hiragana on the home page.
-7. As a user, I want to know what to do in the weeks after getting a puppy
+7. As a user, I want to be able to set the difficulty of the quiz
-    * A user can find information regarding the care of a puppy after the first day on the "Next Steps" page.
+    * A user can set the difficulty of the quiz on the home page to either easy, medium or hard.
-8. As a user, I want to be able to contact the website
+8. As a user, I want the questions *and* answers to be randomised to help with learning.
-    * A user can contact the website on the contact us page by submitting the form after filling in their details and message.
+    * The quiz randomly generates answers for each question and as such the odds of getting the same answers for any question are incredibly small.
+The order of the questions is also randomised.

 ## Manual Testing